jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ![old philosophy in a new world](/img\diagrams\GWRegStudies-PagesPublishedinFederalRegister-6.12.19.png) _Federal government regulations.
 An example of all the rules our bureaucratic establishment makes._

 For historical context, in 100 AD the Roman Empire ruled over a third of the worlds population.
 This era of "Roman Peace" was a time of great prosperity not seen again until about 1700.
-Most people dreamed about becoming Roman citizens.
+Most outsiders dreamed about becoming Roman citizens.

 And the Romans did all this with only several hundred state bureaucrats.

+No kidding.
 Local communities, businesses, families largely regulated their own lives with personal relationships.
 Not a direct comparison since our world's are much different.
 But that should make you think.
 Meeting a Roman bureaucrat was like us meeting a physicist.
 They're out there when needed, but aren't relied up to live a daily life.

 Also, the Roman army didn't have professional schools.
 For hundreds of years they were the world's best engineers and fighters.
 But all soldiers and officers learned on the job, and did just fine.

 When given the chance, humanity is great at self-organizing.
 Picture it as a sports team.
 When all members of a group have a clear goal, for example to win the soccer game, everyone is capable at assessing each other's contribution.
-A clear mandate to win lets administrators, trainers, coaches, captains, forwards, defenders, goalies can easily be assessed by the team, instead of a distant bureaucrat.
+A clear mandate to win lets everyone such as administrators, trainers, coaches, captains, forwards, defenders, goalies be assessed by their contribution, instead of a distant bureaucrat.

-Mass-collaboration, filled with people devoted to winning the game of civlization by evolving technological solutions to our many problems, can manage itself in the same way.
+Mass-collaboration, filled with people devoted to winning the game of civlization by evolving technological solutions to our many problems, can largely manage itself in the same way.

-But that's getting hard to do in today's bureaucratic world of "eight different bosses".
+Winning the game is getting hard to do in today's bureaucratic world of "eight different bosses".
 Which is not an exaggeration.
 The next time you're at a fast-food place, ask to speak to the decision-maker; you'll get a corporate directory that never ends.

 Prior to the Industrial Age you'd speak with the cook or owner, get your answer, and go back to living your life.

 Today's culture benefits managers, consultants, and executives.
-Thus, they practice antagonism.
+Thus, they practice antagonism and try to suppress our evolution to the Internet Age.

 Regardless mass-collaboration is already here.
 It typically goes by the name share economy, crowd-sourcing, or Wikinomics.

 I call it the return of Main Street economics and it’s sweeping through our society.